eclipse-openj9/openj9-docs/docs/interface_jvmti.md

 **Parameters**

 - `env`: A pointer to the JVMTI environment.
-- `cacheDir`: When the value of `useCommandLineValues` is `false`, specify the absolute path of the directory for the shared class cache.
+- `cacheDir`: When the value of `useCommandLineValues` is `false`, specify the absolute path of the directory for the shared classes cache.
 If the value is `null`, the platform-dependent default is used.
 - `cacheName`: When the value of `useCommandLineValues` is `false`, specify the name of the cache to be removed.
 If the value is `null`, the platform-dependent default is used.
 - `persistence`: When the value of `useCommandLineValues` is false, specify the type of cache to remove.
 This parameter must have one of the following values:
     `PERSISTENCE_DEFAULT` (The default value for the platform).
     `PERSISTENT`
     `NONPERSISTENT`
-- `useCommandLineValues`: Set this value to `true` when you want to specify the shared class cache name, persistence type, and directory on the command line.
+- `useCommandLineValues`: Set this value to `true` when you want to specify the shared classes cache name, persistence type, and directory on the command line.
 Set this value to `false` when you want to use the `cacheDir`, `persistence`, and `cacheName` parameters instead.
 - `internalErrorCode`: If not `null`, this value is set to one of the following constants when `JVMTI_ERROR_INTERNAL` is returned:
     - `COM_IBM_DESTROYED_ALL_CACHE`: Set when `JVMTI_ERROR_NONE is` returned.
     - `COM_IBM_DESTROYED_NONE`: Set when the function fails to remove any caches.